thesocialcoin/ds-preprocesser/src/README.md

 The **preprocesser** is a Python module for preprocess text in different languagues.

-The project is mainteined by the Data Science team of Citibeats started in 2023.
+The project is maintained by the Data Science team of Citibeats started in 2023.

 Website: https://www.citibeats.com/